SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 - Now, the user should be able to access the application
 - Launch the application on the browser and login with your credentials.
 You should be able to see the product list
 ### (optional) Step 6: Role Assignment using a SAML Identity Provider
 Besides SAP ID Service, the Cloud Foundry environment also supports custom SAML Identity Providers.
-Once an SAML 2 Identity Provider has been added, the assignments of role collections.
+Once a SAML2 Identity Provider has been added, role collections can be assigned to the corresponding users.
 - Configure a SAML IdP as described in [SAML Configuration](./SAML.md)

 **Note for Teched participants:**: Contact the instructors for the configuration in the shared Identity Provider

-- Assign an IdP user the role collection in the same way as for an SAP Id Service user
+- Assign a role collection to an IdP user in the same way as for an SAP ID Service user